brontoio/brontobytes-aws-ingestion-python/README.md

 ### Supported Log Type

 This function can parse keys and values of the following log types:
-- S3 access logs
+- S3 access logs (the lambda function must be deployed in the same account and region as the bucket whose access logs are being forwarded)
 - Cloudtrail
 - ALB
 - NLB
 - Classic LB
 - VPC Flow Log (version 2 to 5)
-- CloudFront Standard anmd Realtime access logs
+- CloudFront Standard and Realtime access logs